pingcap/docs/tikv-configuration-file.md

 ### `batch-size`

-+ The number of ranges to backup in one batch
++ The number of data ranges to back up in one batch
 + Default value: `8`

 ### `sst-max-size`